hulvdan/cookier/TASKS_HULVDAN.md

 x ref FrameGame / FrameVisual.
 Gameplay must use only FrameGame x pause works

+* stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
 * not giving stat on buying item if it has condition
 * using `value_multiplier` with stat that has `is_percent=true` can confuse people. assert that value_multiplier && is_percent is false during codegen